History of Missouri: Slavery and Bleeding Kansas

+Bleeding Kansas 1854-1857

 In 1854 Illinois Senator Stephen Douglas proposed a bill organizing the Kansas and Nebraska territories and allowing the people of the territories to decide through popular sovereignty whether to permit slavery.
 The bill, known as the Kansas–Nebraska Act, passed both houses and was signed by Franklin Pierce on May 30.
 Missouri Democrats and Whigs alike supported the bill, except for Thomas Hart Benton and a few of his key supporters.
 Several Missouri politicians, including Senator David R. Atchison and former Attorney General B.F.
 Stringfellow, encouraged Missourians to settle in the newly opened lands in 1854 as a bulwark against antislavery settlers arriving from New England.
 As early as June 1854, suggestions were made by proslavery groups that only armed resistance would prevent the antislavery forces from overtaking Kansas.

 Although the territorial governor of Kansas had declared that only Kansas residents be permitted to vote, some 1,700 Missourians crossed the border in November 1854 to vote in the Congressional election.
 Although only 2,800 ballots were cast, it is likely the proslavery candidate would have been elected without the Missourians' voter fraud.
 In the March 1855 election to select the territorial legislature, more than 4,000 Missourians entered Kansas to cast ballots; even the University of Missouri sent a student delegate to cast in favor of slavery.
 According to the polls, 6,307 persons had voted, although Kansas had at the time only 2,095 eligible voters.